 I’ve been writing about quinoa since the early days of Fit Foodie Finds.
 We’re talking…since 2010 when quinoa was unknown and a measly $2.99/lb.!
 I even shared these 10 healthy quinoa recipes dating back to 2011 for my early-on readers.

 This post has been a long time coming and I’m so excited to gather my years of experience cooking with quinoa and put it all in one place.
-Below you find a table of contents, which will give you the low down on the information found in this post.
+From an easy side dish to protein-packed quinoa salads, here is everything we know about quinoa!

 Before we go any further, let’s chat about pronunciation.
 The best I’ve heard is Key-Woah-Wah.
 And the most common I’ve heard is Keen-Oh-Ah.
 However, it’s much simpler than both of those!